Stranger6667/css-inline/bindings/python/README.rst

 -----------

-Due to the usage of efficient tooling from Mozilla's Servo project (``html5ever``, ``rust-cssparser`` and others) this library has good performance characteristics.
-In comparison with other Python projects, it is ~7-15x faster than the nearest competitor.
+Due to the usage of efficient tooling from Mozilla's Servo project (``html5ever``, ``rust-cssparser`` and others) this library has excellent performance characteristics.
+In comparison with other Python projects, it is ~6-15x faster than the nearest alternative.

 For inlining CSS in the html document from the ``Usage`` section above we have the following breakdown in our benchmarks: